erf-model/ERF/Docs/sphinx_doc/MeshRefinement.rst

       erf.coupling_type = "OneWay" or "TwoWay" or "Mixed"

-By one-way coupling, we mean that between each pair of refinement levels, the coarse mesh communicates data to the fine mesh to serve as boundary conditions for the time advance of the fine solution .
-For cell-centered quantities, and face-baced normal momenta on the coarse-fine interface, the coarse data is conservatively interpolated to the fine mesh.
+By one-way coupling, we mean that between each pair of refinement levels, the coarse level communicates data to the fine level to serve as boundary conditions for the time advance of the fine solution.
+For cell-centered quantities, and face-baced normal momenta on the coarse-fine interface, the coarse data is conservatively interpolated to the fine level.

 The interpolated data is utilized to specify ghost cell data (outside of the valid fine region) as well as specified data inside the lateral boundaries of the fine region.
-More specifically, similarly to how the lateral boundaries are treated, a user may specify the total width of the interior Dirichlet and relaxation region with ``erf.cf_width = <Int>`` (yellow + blue) and analogously the width of the interior Dirichlet region may be specified with ``erf.cf_set_width = <Int>`` (yellow).
+See :ref:`sec:LateralBoundaryConditions` for the details of how the relaxation works; when used in the context of mesh refinement we fill the specified values by interpolation from the coarser level rather than reading from the external file.
+For coarse/fine boundaries, a user may specify the total width of the interior specified (Dirichlet) and relaxation region with ``erf.cf_width = <Int>`` (yellow + blue) and analogously the width of the interior specified (Dirichlet) region may be specified with ``erf.cf_set_width = <Int>`` (yellow).

-See :ref:`sec:BoundaryConditions` for the details of how the relaxation works; when used in the contect of mesh refinement we interpolate the specified values from the coarser level rather than reading them from the external file.

-By two-way coupling, we mean that in additional to specifying ghost cell data (outside of the valid fine region), the fine mesh communicates data back to the coarse mesh in two ways:
+By two-way coupling, we mean that in additional to interpolating data from the coarser level to supply boundary conditions for the fine regions, the fine level also communicates data back to the coarse level in two ways:

-- The fine cell-centered data is conservatively averaged onto the coarse mesh covered by fine mesh.
+- The fine cell-centered data are conservatively averaged onto the coarse mesh covered by fine mesh.

+- The fine momenta are conservatively averaged onto the coarse faces covered by fine mesh.

-- A "reflux" operation is performed for all cell-centered data.
+- A "reflux" operation is performed for all cell-centered data; this updates values on the coarser level outside of regions covered by the finer level.

 We define "mixed" coupling as using the two-way coupling algorithm for all cell-centered quantities except for :math:`\rho` and :math:`\rho \theta.`